kravisankaran/big-data-final-project/README.md

 # Running bigrams
 # Instructions to run bigram_sentiment_analysis.ipynb
   1. Modify lines to use the dataset from the place you saved it in
             - json_training_file_path ="../combined_train_data_chunked_10mb_latest.json"
             - df = spark.read.schema(schema).json("../combined_test_data_chunked_10mb_latest.json")

 # Running bag of words
+# Instructions to run BoW_chunking.ipynb
+ 1. Modify lines to use the dataset from the place you saved it in
+    - json_training_file_path = r"C:\Users\Emma\Downloads\school\Big_Data\project\finaldata\combined_train.json"
+    -